Should I choose Austro Control exams?

 How much do the exams cost?

 Costs & Terms

-The fees are £45 per exam.
-Bookings, changes & cancellations must be made 7 working days before the start of the exam week.
+The fees are £80 per exam.
+Bookings, changes & cancellations must be made 8 working days before the start of the exam week.
+That is the Wednesday, before 17:00 a week and a half prior to the start of the exam week.

 Exams are taken on iPads provided at the exam centre with the results available immediately after the exam.
 They are also sent by email the following week to the candidate from Austro Control.

 - Questions are drawn from the whole of ECQB 2021*